-Right now, no matter if you’re reading Cloudwards.net, looking at coffee machines or binging Netflix, you’re doing so without your ISP throttling bandwidth, denying access or otherwise hindering you in any way.
+Right now, no matter if you’re reading Cloudwards.net, looking at espresso machines or binging Netflix, you’re doing so without your ISP throttling bandwidth, denying access or otherwise hindering you in any way.

 The term was first coined by Columbia Law School professor Tim Wu in 2002, when he was an assistant professor in Virginia, in an essay which went into the rights of consumers on the one hand, and the rights and duties of ISPs on the other.
 Though the piece doesn’t make for easy reading, the gist of it is that consumers should be allowed to do whatever they want on the internet, with ISPs’ rights limited to policing abuse of the network.

 If net neutrality were abolished, certain sites would be slower to load or would require a special plan to access.
 Worse yet, ISPs would get the right to block access to certain sites without prior approval from the authorities, which is great if you’re talking kiddie porn, but not so great if it’s a political site, say.